Create an R Environment and Run a Job Array¶

 EOF

-To view the contents of the file, run cat testarray.R
+To view the contents of the file, run cat testarray.R.

-script as a normal data variable.
+As noted in the comments, the first section of the code imports the environment variable $SLURM_ARRAY_TASK_ID via the commandArgs() function.
+This would be equivalent to running, for example: Rscript --vanilla testarray.R 1.
+Once the array value has been passed to R, it can be used within the R script as a normal data variable.
 In this code, the array value is simply cast to an integer that is then written to a CSV.
-The expected output of this job submission is thus: three output log files, three error log files, and three CSVs written to the home area of the cluster (matching the array value of 1-3
+The expected output of this job submission is thus: three output log files, three error log files, and three CSVs written to the home area of the cluster (matching the array value of 1-3).
+Each file should correspond to the array sub-job ID.

 Submitting the job¶

-script are in the same folder.
-Once these scripts are prepared, the modules have been loaded, and the R packages have been installed, simply run sbatch arrayscript.sh
+To the submit the script, ensure that both the submission script and the R script are in the same folder.
+Once these scripts are prepared, the modules have been loaded, and the R packages have been installed, simply run sbatch arrayscript.sh.
+When submitted, the console should print a message similar to

 Submitted batch job <jobid>